 Conclude your visit with a drive along one of Colorado’s scenic and historic byways, the breathtakingly beautiful Highway of Legends.
 From Trinidad, the byway heads west to Cokedale, where a strip of old coke ovens (which were used to mix and heat coal at extremely high temperatures) lines the road, resembling something more Roman than frontier.

 The byway heads north alongside the Sangre de Cristo range, affording spectacular views of those mountains to the west as well as the monstrous volcanic walls that jut from the Spanish Peaks to the east.
-It also passes through the San Isabel National Forest, home to six wilderness areas and three classic Colorado towns:
+It also passes through the San Isabel National Forest, home to six wilderness areas and three classic Colorado towns.

-Lovely Cuchara’s stunning Sangre (especially from Cuchara Mountain Park’s trails) views and a sleepy downtown with gift shops and several B&Bs and cabins.
+You'll delight in lovely Cuchara’s stunning Sangre (especially from Cuchara Mountain Park’s trails) views and a sleepy downtown with gift shops and several B&Bs and cabins.
 For summer splendor, pull off Cuchara Pass at the Farley Wildflower Overlook and behold a color-filled meadow.

 For an audio tour of the Highway of Legends, check out the TravelStorys app, which describes the geology and history of the locations you’ll see along the way, as well as the legends of the people who passed through in days of yore.